badasintended/wthit/docs/plugin/getting_started.md

 ### Registering Plugins
-Create a file called `waila_plugins.json` in the root of your mod, commonly in `src/main/resources` folder on your project.
+Create a file called `waila_plugins.json` or `wthit_plugins.json` in the root of your mod, commonly in `src/main/resources` folder on your project.
 ```json
 {
   // the plugin identifier, [namespace:path]